 Hidden under the heading of “Supporting” responsibilities are two crucial aspects of program governance: funding and performance support.
 It is the Governance Board that will provide funding for the program, even if that means seeking funding from outside the organization.
 It supports the program by optimizing performance, providing resources (staff, budget, facilities) and it might establish a Program Management Office to provide dedicated support to the program management team.

 In short, the Program Governance Board provides overall control on the program.
 From a project management perspective, this can be seen in the Perform Quality Assurance process when independent quality audits are staged.
-However, the Project Manager can also experience the effect of the Governance Board if the project is cancelled.
-It is bad enough being in charge of a project that is cancelled because it has gone off the rails, but it is heart breaking to have a project that is going well cancelled.
+However, the Project Manager can also experience the effect of the Governance Board if the project is canceled.
+It is bad enough being in charge of a project that is canceled because it has gone off the rails, but it is heartbreaking to have a project that is going well canceled.
 However, if the project no longer supports the strategic goals of an organization, it is better to terminate it and use its resources more productively elsewhere.